everx-labs/ever-cli/README.md

 tonos-cli config endpoint add main.ton.dev "https://eri01.main.everos.dev","https://gra01.main.everos.dev","https://gra02.main.everos.dev","https://lim01.main.everos.dev","https://rbx01.main.everos.dev"
 ```

-> **Note**: If url used in add command already exists, endpoints lists will be merged.
+> **Note**: If url used in the add command already exists, endpoints lists will be merged.

-If a network that doesn't have mapped endpoints is [specified in the config file](#21-set-the-network-and-parameter-values), its url will be automatically treated as the only endpoint.
-For example, configuring TONOS-CLI to connect to RustNet with the command `tonos-cli config --url https://rustnet.ton.dev` will result in TONOS-CLI using this url as a single endpoint, without the user having to specify it in the endpoints map additionally.
+If a network that doesn't have mapped endpoints is
+[specified in the config file](#21-set-the-network-and-parameter-values), its url will be automatically treated as the
+only endpoint.
+For example, configuring TONOS-CLI to connect to RustNet with the command
+`tonos-cli config --url https://rustnet.ton.dev` will result in TONOS-CLI using this url as a single endpoint, without
+the user having to specify it in the endpoints map additionally.

 ## 2.5.
 Override configuration file location

 You can move the `tonos-cli.config.json` configuration file to any other convenient location and/or rename it.
+There are
-There are several ways you can point the utility to the new location of the file:
+several ways you can point the utility to the new location of the file:

 - **define environment variable** `TONOSCLI_CONFIG` with the path to your configuration file: